 When asked to name a single economist who backed Brexit, political fumbler and Eurosceptic, Michael Gove, answered, “people in this country have had enough of experts”.
 And oddly enough, he was right.

-Decades of deliberate vandalism of our public services, and being told that there is no alternative but sacrifice, has increased inequality in wealth and living standards in Britain to historic levels, and as a result, has separated the public from the political process.
-A generation of young people has been forced to put their future on hold and believes, rightly or wrongly, that protest is futile.
+Decades of deliberate vandalism of our public services, and being told that there is no alternative but sacrifice, has increased inequality in wealth and living standards in Britain to historic levels and, as a result, has separated the public from the political process.
+A generation of young people have been forced to put their future on hold and believes that, rightly or wrongly, protest is futile.

-Whether intentionally or otherwise, this has engendered a feeling that people no longer have control over their future and where they feel unrepresented by those tasked with doing so.
+Whether intentionally or otherwise, this has engendered a consensus that the public no longer has control over the own lives leaving many feeling unrepresented by those tasked with doing so.
 It has created a politics of eternity, where change is impossible.

 Political parties now exist only to enact the ritual of elections, where the end result can only be inaction.
-A politics of eternity has allowed right-wing nationalist parties and politicians such as Nigel Farage to dangle the carrot of a non-existent past.
-To project a golden age when Europeans lived in nation states without immigrants, and that the 1930s was an age of prosperity rather a than decade teetering on the abyss of war.
+A politics of eternity has allowed right-wing nationalist parties and politicians, such as Nigel Farage, to dangle the carrot of a fictional rose-tinted past.
+Such populists project a golden age when Europeans lived in nation states without immigration, and that the 1930s was an age of prosperity rather a than the reality: a decade teetering on the abyss of war.

 When factuality ends, eternity begins, and policy is replaced by propaganda.